aeonkyya/clinic-management/README.md

-A fully featured Clinic Management System having a well designed Database Schema made as a final project for the course "Database Systems CS203" during my 4th Semester at [National University of Computer and Emerging Sciences](http://nu.edu.pk/).
+A fully featured Clinic Management System having a well designed Database Schema made as a final project for the course "Database Systems CS203" during my 2nd Semester at [MIT World Peace University).
 Its based on the 3 Tier Architecture.

 ## Technologies Used: